nickyreinert/WordPress-Fuzzy-Search/README.md

 The integer represents the category id you want to search.

 If you add this shortcut to a post, you may want to add this post to a category called "fuzzy search page" - this way all other post elements will be removed.
+But you also may add it to a page.

 This project includes the great fuse-library, where all the magic comes from.
 I only implented it to run with WordPress :)